loganc04/troisjs.github.io/src/guide/directives/v-for.md

 # v-for

-You can use `v-for` to easily create multiple components :
+You can use `v-for` to easily create multiple components:

 <ClientOnly>
   <div style="text-align:center;">